ChrisJamesWilson/MIOLNIR/README.md

-# MIOLNIR: Modelling and Interpolation of Observed Luminosities in the Near Infra Red
+# MIOLNIR: Modelling and Interpolation across Observed Luminosities in the Near Infra Red
+MIOLNIR utilises an interpolation method that has stringent limitations on its choice of stars.
+In other words, they must be worthy.

 WIP.
 Run test.py to get an SSP

 test.py sets inital values for all the variables.
 It then runs the following programs:
   - stpars - This code calculates the Teff, logg and Z components of several stars along an isochrone.
 Currently, the only isochrone in use is Padova age 10Gyr
   - interpall - This creates interpolated spectra for all the stars contained in the stpars output file
   - SSP_model - This combines all the spectra together to create an SSP.

 :shipit: